hiroaki-yamamoto/omm/README.md

 ## What This?
-This script bypasses models into other models.
-For example, you can flat multi-depth model with this script, or you can make multi-depth model from flat models.
+This script enables to flat/bump the model depth.

 ## Why I Make This?
 When I used MongoEngine, I needed to design the model like this: